Crystalline silicon: PERC solar cell

 Passivated emitter rear contact (PERC) solar cells consist of the addition of an extra layer to the rear-side of a solar cell.
 This dielectric passive layer acts to reflect unabsorbed light back to the solar cell for a second absorption attempt increasing the solar cell efficiency.

 A PERC is created through an additional film deposition and etching process.
 Etching can be done either by chemical or laser processing.
+About 80% of solar panels worldwide use the PERC design.
+Martin Green, Andrew Blakers, Jianhua Zhao and Aihua Wang won the Queen Elizabeth Prize for Engineering in 2023 for development of the PERC solar cell.

 HIT solar cell

 A HIT solar cell is composed of a mono thin crystalline silicon wafer surrounded by ultra-thin amorphous silicon layers.
 The acronym HIT stands for "heterojunction with intrinsic thin layer".
 HIT cells are produced by the Japanese multinational electronics corporation Panasonic (see also Sanyo).
 Panasonic and several other groups have reported several advantages of the HIT design over its traditional c-Si counterpart: